 Department of Anesthesiology

 On most days, the medical student will be assigned to a particular resident.
-The student should start their day in that room, but are free to go into other rooms to increase exposure to different procedures or to get a feel for the variety of our specialty.
+The student should start his/her day in that room, but is free to go into other rooms to increase exposure to different procedures or to get a feel for the variety of our specialty.

-The medical student is expected to stay at least until 3:00 P.M. every weekday.
-If the student is involved in an interesting learning case, they are encouraged to stay a little longer to see the case through to its end or to the next step.
+The medical student is expected to stay until at least 3 p.m. every weekday.
+If the student is involved in an interesting learning case, he/she is encouraged to stay a little longer to see the case through to its end or to the next step.

 The maximum number of days allowed for absence is two days per a four-week rotation.